lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 The diagram shows that

 - the User Interface is at the outermost layer of the  system
-- the Entities are at the centre of the system (and are the results of Enterprise Business Rules)
+- the Entities are at the centre of the system and are the results of applying Enterprise Business Rules.
-- the Application Business Rules exist in the layer which surrounds the Entities
+- the Application Business Rules reside in the layer which surrounds the Entities
 - the data store which provides the entities is outside the system
 - the presentation conversion layer is placed in the middle between the User Interface and Application business logic layers

 In VIPER,